Mossop/MidCtrl/README.md

   ]
 }
 ```
 The `if` property controls whether the profile is available, it is a condition as described below but may be left off if the profile is always available.
-The controls map to the device name (name of the JSON file) and the specific control and layer.
+The controls map to the `device` id (name of the JSON file) and the specific `control`'s name and the control's `layer`.

 Whenever the current state is updated from Lightroom a new profile may be selected.
 If the current profile is still available (based on the `if` property) then nothing changes.
 If not then the first profile that is available (alphabetically based on the profile's file name) is switched to.
 A button can also change the profile by setting the parameter `profile` to the file name (excluding the JSON extension).